 The address select command must be issued before any other command to the addressed Pod.
-The address command is as follows:
+The address select command is as follows:

-"!xx[CR]" where xx is the Pod address from 01 to FF hex, and [CR] is Carriage Return, ASCII character 13.
+"!xx[CR]"where xx is the Pod address from 01 to FF hex, and [CR] is Carriage Return, ASCII character 13.

 The Pod responds with "[CR]".
 Once the address select command has been issued, all further commands (other than a new address select) will be executed by the selected Pod.
 The addressed mode is required when using more than one Pod.
-When there's only one Pod connected, no address select command is needed.
+When there's only one Pod connected as Pod 00, no address select command is needed.

-You can merely issue commands listed in the following table.
+You can issue commands listed in the RAG128 Command List that follows.
 Terminology used is as follows:

 - a.
 The single lower case letter 'x' designates any valid hex digit (0-F). - b.
 The single lower case letter 'b' designates either a '1' or '0'. - c.
 The symbol '±' designates either a '+' or a '-'. - d.
 All commands are terminated with [CR], the ASCII character 13. - e.
-All commands are not case-sensitive, i.e., upper or lower case may be used. - f.
-The symbol '' means zero or more valid characters (total msg length<255 decimal).
+Commands are not case-sensitive, i.e., upper or lower case may be used. - f.
+The symbol '' means zero or more valid characters (total msg length<255 decimal)